 Truth be told, I planned our whole 3 generation family vacation around visiting Charleston.
 Scheduling my parents’ time share at Myrtle Beach this year instead of Orlando was to get me closer to the historic city that I’ve wanted to check out for over a decade.
 We were expecting lots of charm and grandiose southern homes.
 We were expecting a big history lesson as Charleston’s history is long and diverse, being the biggest player in the South from the colonial era to the Civil War.
 What we were not expecting was finding some of the coolest cocktails we’ve sipped to date.
 It seems that signature cocktails are popping up all over – and having partnered with our host to research the neighborhood, Husband and I decided to check out the area, cocktail style in a Spring Street Cocktail Tour.
+The video gives you a taste but read on for more details.

 S T O P 1: H O M I N Y GRILL